templatesell/polite/readme.txt

 * Custom pagination for numeric is made.

 == Changelog ==
+= 1.2.3 - December 24 2020 =
+* Added option for mobile menu text
+* Added option for hamberger menu
+* Tested with WP 5.6
+* Fixed some minor CSS issues

 = 1.2.2 - September 25 2020 =
 * Fixed # link issues on menu
 * Make the mobile page layout wider